Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 Which Are The Best Wood Glues?

 Titebond II 5005 Premium Wood Glue is our top suggestion.
 This glue is excellent for budget-conscious DIYers who need their job done ASAP and can be kept anywhere!
 It’s non-toxic and safe for incidental food contact, so it’s OK to use on kitchen goods.
-It has great tack and is water-resistant, making it suitable for use inside or outdoors.
+It has great tack and is water-resistant, making it ideal for use inside or outdoors.

 1. 16 oz Bottle, Titebond II Premium Wood Glue